bro63bro/6.86_code/README.md

 Notable pieces of code from the course 6.86x.
 Full projects not available due to edX Honor Code.
+em.py: Expectation Maximization algorithm (EM)